ttmhxgit/nab-weather/README.md

     `__mocks__`: contain mockdata for test
-    `components`: contain several components with each component and having an own files. `*.js` `hooks`: contain several customize hook with each hook and having an own files. `*.js` `view`: contain several pages with each contain wrapping many components and having an own files. `*.js` `These 3 directory have it own `__test` directory containing several test cases testing a utility function or a component.
+    `components`: contain several components with each component and having an own files. `*.js` `hooks`: contain several customize hook with each hook and having an own files. `*.js` `libs`: contain files with each file representing some utility function.
+    `view`: contain several pages with each contain wrapping many components and having an own files. `*.js` `components, libs, view` These 3 directory have it own `__test` directory containing several test cases testing a utility function or a component.
 3.   **`craco.config.js`**: contains the configuration of `craco`.
 4.   **`tailwind.config.js`**: contains the configuration related to `tailwindcss`.